 This post may contain affiliate links which means we make a commission at no extra cost to you

 Ireland is home to the longest coastal route in the world, the Wild Atlantic Way.
 For such a small country that is a pretty big record to hold.
 It’s the reason why millions fly to Ireland each year, all wanting to catch a glimpse of the roaring coastlines, breathtaking cliffs and ancient historic sites.
 Today, we are going to have a look at the very last section of Ireland’s Wild Atlantic Coast.
+The perfect starting point to an Ireland Itinerary.
 So, without further ado, here are the top things to do in West Cork.

 Next on the list for West Cork things to do in none other than Kinsale.
 This beautiful coastal town is the perfect place to spend the evening admiring the bright colourful buildings or going for a stroll along the harbour.